Connect with others who understand.

 • Quit smoking.

-Developing healthy habits can also decrease your risk for other chronic conditions, such as diabetes and stroke.
+Developing healthy habits can also decrease your risk for other long-term conditions, such as diabetes and stroke.

 The best ways to improve your life expectancy with myasthenia gravis are to stick to healthy habits and keep your MG well-controlled.